 Amphibians are animals that have two life stages: a larval, aquatic form and an adult, terrestrial form.
 This is the difference between a tadpole and a frog.
 In Arches, amphibians lay their eggs in the potholes, springs and intermittent streams like Courthouse Wash.

 Adult amphibians may wander away from water, but usually remain nearby and wait out dry periods in burrows.
 Breeding (and toad choruses) usually occurs on spring and summer nights after significant rainfall.
-Male frogs and toads do the vocalizing.
+Male frogs and toads vocalize.
 Females lay long strings of gelatin-covered eggs which, depending on the species, may hatch within hours.
 Metamorphosis can take weeks, though the Great Basin spadefoot toad transforms to adulthood in as little as 14 days, the quickest of any amphibian.

 Did You Know?